Advertising

-Starts a month before the call closes.
-We advertise via FindAPhD, through mailing lists to relevant Master programs across Europe, and via social networks.
-You are welcome to advertise in your own network;
+Starts a month before the call closes (candidate application deadline).
+We advertise via FindAPhD, through mailing lists to relevant Master's programs across Europe, and via social networks.
+You are welcome to advertise through your own network;

 PIs are invited to join the call before the closing deadline.